cysouw/diathesis/text/c03_summaryDia.md

 b.
 Hier lebt es sich gut.
 :::

-### *Unpersönlicher Vorgangspassiv* (*werden+Partizip*) {#sec:summary-unpersonlicher-vorgangspassiv}
+### *Unpersönliches Vorgangspassiv* (*werden+Partizip*) {#sec:summary-unpersonlicher-vorgangspassiv}

-The ~~Unpersönlicher Vorgangspassiv~~ is a construction consisting of the light verb *werden* with a participle of an intransitive verb (full discussion in [@sec:participles-werden-impersonal-passive]).
+The ~~Unpersönliches Vorgangspassiv~~ is a construction consisting of the light verb *werden* with a participle of an intransitive verb (full discussion in [@sec:participles-werden-impersonal-passive]).
 Only ~~agentive~~ ('unergative') intransitive verbs like *tanzen* 'to dance' [@next] or *schlafen* 'to sleep' allow for this construction without any nominative subject (not even a valency-simulating *es* is needed).
 The name 'passive' is rather unfitting for this diathesis, but it is retained here because of widespread usage.
 This construction is arguably closely related to the ~~Vorgangspassiv~~ for transitive verbs (see [@sec:summary-vorgangspassiv]).

 ::: ex
 a.
 Die Jungs tanzen.
 b.
 Jetzt wird getanzt!
 :::

-### *Unpersönlicher Möglichkeitspassiv* (*lassen+sich+Infinitiv*) {#sec:summary-unpersonlicher-moglichkeitspassiv}
+### *Unpersönliches Möglichkeitspassiv* (*lassen+sich+Infinitiv*) {#sec:summary-unpersonlicher-moglichkeitspassiv}

-The ~~Unpersönlicher Möglichkeitspassiv~~ consists of the light verb *lassen* with the infinitive of an intransitive verb (full discussion in [@sec:infinitive-lassen-reflexive-intransitive]).
+The ~~Unpersönliches Möglichkeitspassiv~~ consists of the light verb *lassen* with the infinitive of an intransitive verb (full discussion in [@sec:infinitive-lassen-reflexive-intransitive]).
 This construction obligatory includes a reflexive pronoun and an evaluating adverbial expression like *gut* 'fine'.
 A valency-simulating pronoun *es* appears to be optional.
 Similar to the previous diathesis, this diathesis also seems to be restricted to agentive intransitive verbs like *arbeiten* 'to work' [@next].
 Likewise, the name 'passive' is ill-fitting here, but it is used because of the parallelism to the previous diathesis.
 This construction is arguably closely related to the ~~Möglichkeitspassiv~~ for transitive verbs (see [@sec:summary-moglichkeitspassiv]).

 ::: ex
 a.
 Ich arbeite zuhause.
 b.
 Zuhause lässt (es) sich gut arbeiten.
 :::

-### *Unpersönlicher Modalpassiv* (*sein+zu‑Infinitiv*) {#sec:summary-unpersonlicher-modalpassiv}
+### *Unpersönliches Modalpassiv* (*sein+zu‑Infinitiv*) {#sec:summary-unpersonlicher-modalpassiv}

-The ~~Unpersönlicher Modalpassiv~~ (full discussion in [@sec:zuinfinitive-sein-impersonal] and subsequent sections) consists of a light verb *sein* with *zu* and an infinitive.
+The ~~Unpersönliches Modalpassiv~~ (full discussion in [@sec:zuinfinitive-sein-impersonal] and subsequent sections) consists of a light verb *sein* with *zu* and an infinitive.
 It is found with incidental intransitive verbs, but more typically with verbs with a dative argument (but no accusative) like *helfen* 'to help' or *trauen* 'to trust' [@next].
 In this diathesis the nominative subject is dropped and cannot be retained in any other form.
 There is also no valency-simulating *es* present.
 The name 'passive' is actually besides the point for this diathesis, but it is used here because this construction is closely related to the ~~Modalpassiv~~ (see [@sec:summary-modalpassiv]).

 ::: ex
 a.
 Ich traue ihm nicht.